carbon-language/carbon-lang/toolchain/docs/lower.md

 1. The unqualified name of the type or namespace.
 2. If the type or namespace is within another type or namespace:
     1.  `.`
-    2. The enclosing scope per the scope mangling
+    2. The enclosing scope, per the scope mangling.
 3.  `.`
 4. The package name.